MiNi-AI-DEV/Exam_Management_Project/Project_Explanation.md

 For a public class, the Java filename must match the class name:

-Main.java

-This is something your interviewer could absolutely ask.

-Interview answer

 Because Main is a public class, Java requires the source file to be named Main.java.